Puppy vaccinations - what you need to know

-A full course of vaccinations takes place over two visits to the vets; your puppy can be vaccinated as early as four-six weeks of age, with the second dose usually being given two to four weeks later.
+A full course of vaccinations takes place over two visits to the vets.
+Puppies are typically vaccinated at eight and ten weeks (although they can be vaccinated as early as four-six weeks of age) with the second dose usually being given two to four weeks later.
 Speak to your vet about the best timings.

 Your puppy will then require a booster vaccination at 6 or 12 months of age.

 What diseases will the usual vaccinations protect against?

 - Canine parvovirus

 You can find out more about these diseases in our dog vaccination information sheet (PDF 51KB).